-Trudeau to talk carbon tax, public safety with Manitoba premier on Day 2 of cabinet retreat | CBC News
+'We want the respect we deserve,' Pallister says of Manitoba's new climate change plan | CBC News

 "We hope that will be a real success story of the project once we're completed," he said, adding that the scheduled completion date is in 2022.

-Just two weeks after last October federal election, Pallister met with Trudeau at the prime minister's office in Ottawa.

-At the time, he said the election exposed deep regional rifts in the country, and offered Trudeau what he called "friendly advice" on how to deal with mounting frustration in the west.

-Trudeau to meet Winnipeg mayor
+Trudeau meets Winnipeg mayor

-"Clearly there's some great frustration with the lack of progress, not just on pipelines, but on other things," he said, citing persistent gaps in flood protection measures in his province.

-Pallister's office said the premier plans to raise with Trudeau the delays in federal approvals around the Lake Manitoba Outlet Channels project, a flood protection and climate adaptation infrastructure.
+Trudeau also met with Winnipeg Mayor Brian Bowman today, and the pair discussed infrastructure and public safety, including anti-drug strategies.

 Inside the cabinet room, Public Safety Minister Bill Blair is scheduled to update ministers Monday on the government's plans to bring in gun control measures.
 The Liberals have promised to allow municipalities to ban handguns, and to prohibit certain types of military-style assault weapons.